-First Author, Year Bias Due to Flow and Timing Comments Overall Quality Rating Comments Are there concerns that the included patients do not match the review question?
-Are there concerns that the index test, its conduct, or its interpretation differ from the review question?
-Comments on Applicability Interval between index and reference test was not clearly specified; however, methods indicate they were both completed at enrollment in larger cohort study; 11% of participants excluded for analysis due to "invalid questionnaire."
+First Author, Year Bias Due to Flow and Timing Comments Overall Quality Rating Comments Are There Concerns That the Included Patients Do Not Match the Review Question?
+Interpretation Differ From the Review Question?
+Comments on Applicability Unclear Interval between index and reference test was not clearly specified; however, methods indicate they were both completed at enrollment in larger cohort study; 11% of participants excluded for analysis due to "invalid questionnaire."
 Fair Some exclusion criteria apply to larger study on dementia in people with and without OSA, and may not be appropriate for purposes of screening.
 Of the 91 assessed, 11 (12%) were excluded due to "invalid questionnaire."
-Yes No Sample selected from outpatients attending a cognitive disorders clinic in Spain, recruited for a separate study on the cognitive progression of Alzheimer's disease among those with and without OSA.
-Jorge, 2019 119 Low Fair Some exclusion criteria apply to larger study on dementia in those with and without OSA and may not be appropriate for purposes of screening for OSA.
+Yes Sample selected from outpatients attending a cognitive disorders clinic in Spain, recruited for a separate study on the cognitive progression of Alzheimer disease among those with and without OSA.
+Jorge, 2019 116 Low Fair Some exclusion criteria apply to larger study on dementia in those with and without OSA and may not be appropriate for purposes of screening for OSA.
 Study used a cut point of >3 as high risk for severe OSA.
-It does not appear to be prespecified, but this is unknown (developers of STOP- BANG suggest that >5 is high risk.
-Yes No Sample was selected from outpatients attending a cognitive disorders clinic in Spain who were recruited for a separate study on the cognitive progression of Alzheimer's disease among those with and without OSA.
-Morales, 2012 116 Unclear All were invited for in-lab PSG, 19% (104/556) of all those screened did not receive PSG, primarily due to ineligibility (roughly 13% of those eligible declined).
+It does not appear to be prespecified, but this is unknown (developers of STOP-BANG suggest that >5 is high risk).
+Yes Sample was selected from outpatients attending a cognitive disorders clinic in Spain who were recruited for a separate study on the cognitive progression of Alzheimer disease among those with and without OSA.
+Morales, 2012 113 Unclear All were invited for in-lab PSG, 19% (104/556) of all those screened did not receive PSG, primarily due to ineligibility (roughly 13% of those eligible declined).
 Of those enrolled, about 2% had incomplete data.
 Interval between index and reference standard not clearly stated.
 Fair Potential bias due to participant selection and flow and timing.
 All were invited for in-lab PSG, 19% (104/556) of all those screened did not receive PSG, primarily due to ineligibility (roughly 13% of those eligible declined).
 Of those enrolled, about 2% had incomplete data.
 Interval between index and reference standard not clearly stated.
-Yes No All participants were age 65 years and older (mean age 71 years), had higher prevalence of sleepiness than would be expected (74% reported that they had a problem staying awake every day or several [≥3] days/week; 32% had ESS >10).
+Yes All participants were age 65 years and older (mean age 71 years), had higher prevalence of sleepiness than would be expected (74% reported that they had a problem staying awake every day or several [≥3] days/week; 32% had ESS >10).